ashut08/ashut08/README.md

 <br/>
 <br/>
+## About
+I'm Ashutosh singh, Student at 👨‍💻 Kurukshetra University kurukshetra Pursuing MCA.
+I am a Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
+Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏

+## Hello-World
 - 🔭 I’m currently working on intern and trainee [linux world informatics pvt ltd] (http://www.linuxworldindia.org/)
 - 🌱 I’m currently learning Data Science ,Machine Learning ,flutter,Hybrid multi cloud.
 - 👯 I’m looking to collaborate on opensource project.